FortAwesome/wordpress-fontawesome/DEVELOPMENT.md

 WordPress is now ready and initialized in the docker container and reachable at localhost:8080 with admin username and password as found in `.env`.

+10. Login to the WordPress admin dashboard and activate the Font Awesome plugin

 To access the WP Admin dashboard, go to `http://localhost:8080/wp-admin`.

-To access the Font Awesome admin page, go to:
+After activating the plugin you can access the Font Awesome admin page here:
 `http://localhost:8080/wp-admin/options-general.php?page=font-awesome-official`

+Or you'll find it linked on the left sidebar under Settings.

 # Reset WordPress Docker Environment and Remove Data Volume